 Know your landed cost before you list a product for sale.
 ClearShip calculates the full landed cost for UK-to-Austria shipments — enter the product value, weight, and destination, and you'll see the complete cost breakdown your customer faces.

 Once you know the number, communicate it.
-A simple note on your listing — "Austrian customers: import VAT of approximately 20% may be charged on delivery for orders above €150" — prevents the shocked reaction at the door.
+A simple note on your listing — "Austrian customers: unless VAT was collected at checkout, import VAT of 20% is charged on delivery, whatever the order value" — prevents the shocked reaction at the door.
 For your most loyal Austrian repeat customers, consider DDP shipping where you handle the charges upfront and build them into your price.
 It removes the delivery surprise entirely and is increasingly what Austrian buyers expect from UK sellers they purchase from regularly.